This guide explains why and how to easily make a dark theme for your website using CSS @media queries.

 </html>

-It is a little bit less straightforward to do this with a static site generator like Jekyll (which has native support with Github Pages and is what this website uses) or Hugo as you have to override the theme’s CSS style sheet.
+It is a little bit less straightforward to do this with static site generators like Jekyll (which is what this website uses) or Hugo, as you have to override the theme’s CSS style sheet.

-There is a blog post by Tom Kadwill on how to override your CSS styles in Jekyll you can follow to create your SCSS file and after which you should get something that resembles this:
+There is a blog post by Tom Kadwill on how to override your CSS styles in Jekyll you can follow to create your SCSS file, and after which you should get something resembling this:

 ---